fpgentil/fpgentil.github.io/about.markdown

 <h2>TL;DR</h2>
 <br/>
 <p>
-  I'm a Ruby developer living in Araraquara, São Paulo - Brazil.
+  I'm a Ruby developer living in São Paulo - Brazil.
 </p>
 <p>
-  Currently I'm working as a consultant developer focused on back-end features at Walmart.com.
+  I'm a software engineer at Walmart.com.
 </p>
 <p>
   The stack is basically Nginx, Unicorn and then Ruby with Sinatra and Rails (there are several applications, it's not entirely micro-services oriented though), we also use Docker, Chef and Jenkins.